kaist-dmlab/SELFIE/README.md

 <img src="figures/key_idea.png " width="450">
 </p>

-Our concept can be achievied by a simple modification of the gradient decent process.
+## 2. Implementation
+**SELFIE** requires only a simple modification in the gradient descent step.
+As shown below, the conventional update equation is replaced with the proposed one.
+If you want to know further details, see our paper.

-## 2. Algorithms
+## 2. Compared Algorithms

 ## 3. Data Sets
 | Name           | # Training Images | # Testing Images  | # Classes |  Link   |